When cancer that first formed in the pancreas spreads to other parts of the body, doctors classify it as stage 4 pancreatic cancer.

 - discussing medical treatment options with one or more doctors

-According to the American Cancer Society, the 5-year survival rate for people with distant pancreatic cancer is approximately 3%.
+According to the American Cancer Society, when pancreatic cancer has spread to distant organs, the 5-year survival rate is approximately 3%.

-Treatments can help people improve their quality of life and life expectancy.
-Many benefit from help and support provided by loved ones, healthcare professionals, cancer organizations, and local or national support groups.
+Many people with stage 4 pancreatic cancer and their loved ones benefit from support provided by family, friends, healthcare professionals, cancer organizations, and local or national support groups.